The more scandals in the world around personal data leaks, the more data is concentrated in the hands of

 For the first year of the law, EU authorities received144 376 requests and complaints about the handling of data and revealed 89 271 violations.
 In total, fines amounted to 56 million euros.
 50 million euros fell on Google, the French authorities considered that the company violates the GDPR.

-In June, the airline broke a search engine recordBritish Airlines - $ 230 million for the leakage of personal data of 380,000 passengers, among the data are bank card numbers and CVV.
-According to ZDNet, this may be just the beginning - the regulator has been investigating companies' data handling for several years.
+In June, the airline broke the search engine recordBritish Airlines - $230 million for leaking personal data of 380,000 passengers, including bank card numbers and CVVs.
+As ZDNet writes, this may be just the beginning - the regulator has been investigating companies' handling of data for several years.
 Perhaps new records are just around the corner.
 Companies, in turn, have to completely rebuild their work with data.
-According to one of the editor’s own sources in the field of microcredit business, it took the company about six months to bring its work in line with the GDPR.
+According to one of the editors’ own sources in the microcredit business, it took the company about six months to bring its work into compliance with the GDPR.

 A similar law was passed in California.
 The California Consumer Privacy Act (CCPA) will enter into force on January 1, 2020, it is considered softer and applies only to companies with a profit of $ 25 million per year, and the size of the fine is about $ 7500 and only upon evidence of misuse of data.

-> Customers from the USA and Europe - a tidbit formost companies in the western world.
-Business is becoming more and more digital, so even a small cafe in the back streets of Europe with its loyalty program can potentially fall under the scope of GDPR and is trying to protect itself offline with explanatory leaflets.
-Therefore, Google, with their new opensource project, will come in handy even for small businesses.
-The more users he has, the better the algorithms will work.
-And that, probably, less in the future the company will be accused of spying on users.
+>Clients from the USA and Europe are a tasty morsel formost companies in the Western world.
+Business is becoming increasingly digital, so even a small cafe in a corner of Europe with its own loyalty program could potentially fall under the scope of the GDPR and is trying to protect itself with explanatory leaflets offline.
+Therefore, Google with their new opensource project will come in handy even for small businesses.
+The more users it has, the better the algorithms will work.
+And the less likely the company will be accused of spying on users in the future.

 The secret is in the public domain

-On the other side of this story areusers They are also scared.
-For many years now, personal data has leaked from dating sites, hotels, ticket reservation services, customers of operators and television.
-Moreover, regularly becomes aware of open access databases.
-Last year, the Alibaba base flowed into the network with 10 million customers, 2.3 million customers from American Express India, 5.3 million from Nixi Technology, 60 million US voters in the Elasticsearch database (source).
-The Google search engine knows that it searches for 80% of the world's population, how it does it and how it reacts to the information found.
-For Google, users are products.
+On the other side of this story areusers.
+They are scared too.
+For many years now, personal data has been leaking from dating sites, hotels, ticket booking services, operator clients and television.
+Moreover, open access databases are regularly becoming known.
+Last year, Alibaba’s database of 10 million clients leaked online, 2.3 million clients from American Express India, 5.3 million from Nixi Technology, 60 million US voters from the Elasticsearch database (source).
+The Google search engine knows what 80% of the world's population is looking for, how they do it and how they react to the information they find.
+For Google, users are a commodity.

 The user already knows that his data is valuable to companies and does not want to share it.
 You never know what will happen to them.
 In these realities, slogans of this kind go well.